Bala Activewear

 That positioning has helped Bala stand out in an increasingly crowded wellness market.
 Bala has generated well over $150 million in sales, according to the company.

 The move into apparel is a logical extension for a brand at the intersection of fitness, design and fashion.
 Bala Everyday Active includes the Bala Bra, Bala Biker Short, The Flared Legging, The Everyday Dress, The Everyday Sweatshirt and The Everyday Sweat Short.
 The pieces retail from $69 to $109 and are available in sizes XS to XXL.
+The brand has future plans to expand apparel distribution into select retail partner locations in the near future.

 The collection comes in blush pink, sage green, sea blue, espresso brown and charcoal gray, carrying over the soft, lifestyle-oriented palette that has helped distinguish Bala from more traditional fitness equipment brands.